projectsveltos/sveltos/docs/addons/example_flux_sources.md

     EOF
     ```

-This ClusterProfile targets clusters with the __env=fv__ label and fetches relevant deployment information from the _nginx-ingress_ directory within the flux-system Git repository managed by Flux.
+The `ClusterProfile` targets clusters with the __env=fv__ label and fetches relevant deployment information from the _nginx-ingress_ directory within the flux-system Git repository managed by Flux.

 ```
 $ sveltosctl show addons